pvcraven/syllabi/elements/grading.rst

 total points earned, divided by total points possible.
 If there is an attendance penalty, then that is subtracted next.

-.. danger:: Sometimes Simpson's Scholar site shows the wrong grade.
+.. danger:: Simpson's Scholar/Moodle site shows can show the wrong grade,
-    If it does this, it will show your total class score to be too high.
+    for the two reasons below.

-* Scholar will not show your attendance penalty, if that applies.
+* Scholar will not show any attendance penalty.
 You can look up your attendance on Scholar.
 * If there is a missing grade that hasn't been set at zero, then Scholar will not show that in the average.
 For example, if there are 10 assignments, each